Skip to main content

 Libraries Strategy

-The previous public libraries strategy Libraries Deliver: Ambition was the first ever English libraries strategy.
+The previous public libraries strategy Libraries Deliver: Ambition was the first ever libraries strategy for public libraries in England.
 It has been the foundation on which DCMS has built its advocacy and engagement, emphasising a need for government – at both central and local level – to ‘think libraries first’ in providing services and support to local communities; and also seeing libraries as an investment rather than a cost.

-DCMS is now looking afresh at how the government can most effectively oversee, support and advocate for the sector with a view to developing a new Government strategy for public libraries in England.
-In September 2022, Baroness Sanderson was appointed as the independent chair of a new public libraries advisory panel to provide a fresh, and impartial perspective to help inform future work on a government strategy.
-See our blogs here, here and here about the work she has undertaken.
+DCMS is now looking afresh at how the government can most effectively oversee, support and advocate for the sector and is working on a new Government strategy for public libraries in England.
+In September 2022, Baroness Sanderson was appointed to provide a fresh and impartial perspective on the sector and to make recommendations to help inform future work on a government strategy.
+See our blogs here, here and here about the work she undertook.

 Superintendence